markjprice/cs10dotnet6/errata.md

 ## Page 140 - Documenting functions with XML comments

-> Thanks to [CoRB-ops](https://github.com/CoRB-ops) for raising this [issue on 21 November 2021](https://github.com/markjprice/cs10dotnet6/issues/3).
+> Thanks to Bob Molloy via email and [CoRB-ops](https://github.com/CoRB-ops) for raising this [issue on 21 November 2021](https://github.com/markjprice/cs10dotnet6/issues/3).

-First, it is worth emphasizing that this feature is primarily designed to be used with a tool that converts the comments into documentation.
+First, it is worth emphasizing that this feature is primarily designed to be used with a tool that converts the comments into documentation like Sandcastle (https://github.com/EWSoftware/SHFB).
 The tooltips that appear while entering code or hovering over the function name are a secondary feature.
 Understanding this will help you understand the limitation involved with this errata item.

 Second, in Step 4, I say that when calling the function you will see more details.
 However, when the .NET 6 project templates changed in Preview 7 to use top-level statements and an automatically generated `Program` class, the functions you write in the tasks became implemented as local functions declared inside the hidden automatically generated `<Main>$` method.
 Local functions do not support XML comments because local functions cannot be used outside the member in which they are declared so it makes no sense to generate documentation from them.
 Sadly, this also means no tooltip, which would still be useful, but neither Visual Studio 2022 nor Visual Studio Code recognize that.